JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Abstract

 \section{Abstract}

 We present \jwst/NIRSpec dense-shutter spectroscopy (DSS).
-This novel observing strategy with the NIRSpec micro-shutter assembly (MSA) deliberately permits a high number of controlled spectral overlaps to reach extreme multiplex while retaining the low background of slit spectroscopy.
-In a single configuration over the JADES Origins Field, we opened shutters on all faint ($m_\mathrm{F444W}<30$~mag) $z_{\rm phot}>3$ candidates in the MSA, prioritising emission-line science and rejecting only bright continuum sources.
-Using 33.6 and 35.8 ks on-source in G235M and G395M, respectively, we observed a single mask with $\sim$850 sources, obtaining secure spectroscopic redshifts for $\sim$540 galaxies over $2.5\lesssim z \lesssim 8.9$.
+This novel observing strategy with the NIRSpec/MSA deliberately permits a high number of controlled spectral overlaps to reach extreme multiplex while retaining the low background of slit spectroscopy.
+In a single configuration over the JADES Origins Field, we opened shutters on all faint ($m_\mathrm{F444W}<30$~mag) $z_{\rm phot}>3$ candidates, prioritising emission-line science and rejecting only bright continuum sources.
+Using 33.6 and 35.8 ks on-source in G235M and G395M, we observed a single mask with $\sim$850 sources, obtaining spectroscopic redshifts for $\sim$540 galaxies over $2.5\lesssim z \lesssim 8.9$.
 The per-configuration target density in DSS mode is 4--5$\times$ higher than standard no- and low-overlap MSA strategies ($<$200 sources), with no loss in redshift precision or accuracy.
 Line-flux sensitivities are 30 percent lower at fixed exposure time, matching the expected increase in background noise, but the gain in survey speed is 5$\times$ in our setup, more than justifying the penalty.
-The measured line sensitivity exceeds NIRCam WFSS by a minimum factor of $\sim5$ (i.e. $\sim25\times$ in exposure time) at $\lambda\sim4~\mum$, demonstrating that controlled overlap is a compelling method to gain deep, wide-band spectra for large samples.
-Crucially, we envisage the MSA could deliver even higher target allocation densities than those used here.
-We derive Balmer-line-based SFRs, gas-phase metallicities (including a large sample suitable for strong-line calibrations), and identify rare sources (mini-quenched systems and broad-line AGN).
-This approach is immediately applicable wherever deep imaging enables robust pre-selection and astrometry, providing an efficient method to obtain large samples of faint emission-line galaxies, a compelling middle ground between the completeness of slitless surveys and the sensitivity and bandwidth of NIRSpec/MSA.
+The measured line sensitivity exceeds NIRCam/WFSS by at least $\sim5\times$ ($\sim25\times$ in exposure time) at $\lambda\sim4~\mum$, demonstrating that DSS is a compelling method to gain deep, wide-band spectra for large samples.
+Crucially, NIRSpec/MSA could deliver even higher target allocation densities than those used here.
+We derive \Halpha-based SFRs, gas-phase metallicities (including a large sample suitable for strong-line calibrations), and identify rare mini-quenched galaxies and broad-line AGN.
+DSS is immediately applicable wherever deep imaging enables robust pre-selection and astrometry, providing an efficient method to obtain large samples of faint emission-line galaxies, a compelling middle ground between the completeness of slitless surveys and the sensitivity and bandwidth of NIRSpec/MSA.